dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 ## Razor compilation

 Build-time and publish-time compilation of Razor files is enabled by default by the Razor SDK.
-When enabled, runtime compilation complements build-time compilation, allowing Razor files to be updated if they're edited.
+When enabled, runtime compilation complements build-time compilation, allowing Razor files to be updated if they're edited while the app is running.

-In addition to build-time compilation, updating Razor views and Razor Pages is supported using [.NET Hot Reload](xref:test/hot-reload).
+Updating Razor views and Razor Pages during development while the app is running is also supported using [.NET Hot Reload](xref:test/hot-reload).

 > [!NOTE]
 > When enabled, runtime compilation disables [.NET Hot Reload](xref:test/hot-reload).
-We recommend using Hot Reload instead of Razor runtime compilation during development, but we understand that may not be feasible because of Hot Reload's limitations.
-We're working to improve Hot Reload so that Razor runtime compilation will no longer be necessary, but we don't expect that to happen in .NET 8.
+We recommend using Hot Reload instead of Razor runtime compilation during development.

 ## Enable runtime compilation for all environments